Dictator: The 13-Inch Mortar of Petersburg

 The 10-Inch Dahlgren of USS Cumberland

 USS Cumberland, the first ship to be sunk in the Battle of Hampton Roads, carried a 10-Inch Dahlgren as her forward pivot gun.
 That cannon kept firing against CSS Virginia until Cumberland sank.
+Artifacts recovered from the wreck of USS Cumberland and displayed at the Hampton Roads Naval Museum are also shown in this post.

 Read More